-The NC Zoo is open year round, every day but Christmas Day.
+The North Carolina Zoo is open every day but Christmas Day.

-During the winter months, visitors must enter either continental region through the North American ticket booths.
+During the winter months, visitors must enter both continental regions through the North American ticket booths.
 The African exhibits are open, but the African entrance and ticket booths are closed.

-The Zoo follows strict quarantine protocols to protect its animals from exposure to potential diseases.
-A new collection animal must remain in quarantine, under observation by our veterinary staff, for a minimum of 30 days before we introduce it to an exhibit.
-Because pets can also carry diseases, we cannot risk allowing them into the Zoo.
-We respectfully ask that you do not bring your dog, cat or other pet into the Zoo.
+The Zoo follows strict quarantine protocols to protect its animals from exposure to diseases.
+A new collection animal must remain in quarantine, under observation by our veterinary staff, for a minimum of 30 days before it is introduced to its habitat.
+To ensure the protection of the Zoo's animals, pets are not allowed into the Zoo.
+Registered service dogs may enter the Zoo with proper documentation.

 School Group Registration